 - In the Final Chapter finale movie, Decade activates the Final Form Ride — All Riders, allowing the rest of the Riders to transform into their Final Form Rides (basically, a good guy version of One-Winged Angel).
 To do so, however, the Riders have to line up behind each other and activate the transformation of the one in front of them.
 They all say one of Decade's catchphrase throughout the whole sequence: "This will tickle a bit."
 Hilarity Ensues.

-- In the TV series (specifically, the Hibiki arc), Diend performs the requisite "World of Cardboard" Speech, usually given by Decade.
+- In the TV series (specifically, the Hibiki arc), Diend performs the requisite "No More Holding Back" Speech, usually given by Decade.
 When Decade comments on the theft, Diend completes it by taking another of his catchphrases: